LLNL/magpie/README.md

 ======

-Magpie contains a number of scripts for running Hadoop jobs in HPC environments using Slurm and running jobs on top of Lustre.
-It also supports other Hadoop related software, such as Pig and Zookeeper.
+Magpie contains a number of scripts for running Hadoop jobs in HPC environments.
+It currently supports the schedulers/resource managers of Slurm and Moab.
+It currently supports the parallel file system Lustre and running over any generic network filesytem..
+It supports Hadoop extensions such as UDA.
+It also supports other Hadoop ecosystem software, such as Pig and Zookeeper.

 Basic Idea
 ==========